Richard Pacquette

-Richard Francis Pacquette (born 28 January 1983) is a semi-professional footballer and manager who plays as a striker is currently player-manager for Harefield United.
+Richard Francis Pacquette (born 28 January 1983) is a semi-professional footballer and manager who plays as a striker and is currently player-manager for Harefield United.
 He has played in the Football League for Queens Park Rangers, Mansfield Town, Milton Keynes Dons and Brentford, and at senior international level for the Dominica national team.

 Pacquette started his career with Queens Park Rangers and made his first-team debut towards the end of the 2000–01 season.
 He had loan spells with Stevenage Borough, Dagenham & Redbridge and Mansfield Town before being released in 2004, having made over 40 appearances.
 He had brief spells with Milton Keynes Dons and Brentford before dropping down to non-League football, where he has played since.
 Following short spells at five different clubs, he played for Worthing for a season and scored 17 goals.
 He scored for Havant & Waterlooville in their FA Cup fourth round match against Liverpool at Anfield in 2008, where they were defeated 5–2.

 Born in Kilburn, London to Dominican parents, Pacquette has played internationally for the Dominica national team.
 He scored on his debut against Barbados in 2008 and has earned two caps for the team.
 His second appearance came in a defeat to Barbados in the second leg.